aarnetalman/HipGPT/README.md

 ### **3. Download the Dataset**

-The project includes a convenient script to download the WikiText-2 dataset and prepare it for training.
+The project includes a convenient script to download the Tiny Shakespeare dataset and prepare it for training.

 ```bash
 chmod +x scripts/download_data.sh